 For the month of November, we will be talking all things damage here on the blog.

 We need to work with our members to keep our vehicles in the best shape possible, and as we move into the cold weather months, it’s the perfect time to talk about reporting – and preventing – damage.
-Through weekly posts, we will be highlighting how prevention keeps carsharing costs low, special vehicle features to help you stay safe and warm, winter driving tips, and more.
+This month, we will be highlighting how prevention keeps carsharing costs low, special vehicle features to help you stay safe and warm, plus winter driving tips, and more.

 From October to March, Winnipeg sees a lot of snow, coupled with quick thaws and deep freezes.
 Our roads take a beating during our winters, but our vehicles don’t have to!
 Driving fast and accelerating unnecessarily increases fuel and maintenance costs.
 Factor in those icy roads, it also increases your chances of a collision, and more collisions leads to higher premiums, which unfortunately means higher costs for members.